1988 United States Senate elections: Texas

-Incumbent Democrat Lloyd Bentsen won re-election to a fourth term defeating Republican Representative Beau Boulter.
+Incumbent Democrat Lloyd Bentsen won re-election to a fourth term, defeating Republican Representative Beau Boulter.

-Bentsen easily won the Democratic nomination for another term, while Boulter came through a run-off in the Republican primary defeating Wes Gilbreath.
-After being nominated for the senate Bentsen was chosen by Michael Dukakis as his vice-presidential running mate and therefore ran for both the Senate and the vice-presidency at the same time.
-Bentsen was always the favorite for the senate election and won with 59.2% of the vote, compared to 40% for Boulter.
+Bentsen easily won the Democratic nomination for another term, while Boulter came through a run-off in the Republican primary, defeating Wes Gilbreath.
+After being nominated for the Senate, Bentsen was chosen by Michael Dukakis as his vice-presidential running mate, and therefore ran for both the Senate and the vice presidency at the same time.
+Bentsen was always the favorite for the Senate election, and won with 59.2% of the vote, compared to 40% for Boulter.

-As of 2020, this was the last time a Democrat won a United States Senate election in Texas.
+As of 2024, this was the last time a Democrat won a United States Senate election in Texas.

-In the Democratic primary Democratic senator Lloyd Bentsen defeated the same opponent he had beaten in 1982, Joe Sullivan, a psychology professor from San Antonio.
+In the Democratic primary, Democratic senator Lloyd Bentsen defeated the same opponent he had beaten in 1982, Joe Sullivan, a psychology professor from San Antonio.

-Bentsen had been senator from Texas since first winning election in 1970 and had been re-elected in 1976 and 1982.
-He was also Chairman of the Senate Finance Committee and the clear favourite for re-election in 1988.
-Sullivan stood on a platform calling for reduced spending by the federal government, but had been easily defeated by Bentsen in the 1982 Democratic primary.
-This was repeated in 1988 with Bentsen winning the primary with over 80% of the vote.
+Bentsen had been senator from Texas since first winning election in 1970, and had been re-elected in 1976 and 1982.
+He was also chairman of the Senate Finance Committee and the clear favourite for re-election in 1988.
+Sullivan's platform called for reduced spending by the federal government, but had been easily defeated by Bentsen in the 1982 Democratic primary.
+This was repeated in 1988, with Bentsen winning the primary with over 80% of the vote.

-Four candidates competed for the Republican nomination; U.S. representative Beau Boulter, former state representative Milton Fox, millionaire Houston businessman Wes Gilbreath and businessman Ned Snead.
+Four candidates competed for the Republican nomination U.S. representative Beau Boulter, former state representative Milton Fox, millionaire Houston businessman Wes Gilbreath, and businessman Ned Snead.
 Boulter was a two-term representative for the 13th district, while Gilbreath was competing in his first election, but spent $500,000 on the primary.

-Wes Gilbreath led in the March primary with 36.7%, but as no candidate won a majority, went into a run-off election against Beau Boulter who came second with 30.5%.
+Gilbreath led in the March primary with 36.7%, but as no candidate won a majority, went into a run-off election against Beau Boulter, who came second with 30.5%.

 There were few policy differences between Boulter and Gilbreath, with both candidates being conservatives who opposed abortion and called for reduced government spending.
 Gilbreath spent about one million dollars of his money in his contest for the primary, while Boulter spent about $250,000.
-However Boulter won endorsements from many Texas Republican leaders, including the candidates who had come third and fourth in the March primary, as well as from anti-abortion groups.
+However, Boulter won endorsements from many Texas Republican leaders, including the candidates who had come third and fourth in the March primary, as well as from anti-abortion groups.

 Boulter won the April run-off for the Republican nomination with just over 60% of the vote.

 In July 1988 the Democratic presidential nominee Michael Dukakis chose Lloyd Bentsen to be the Democratic vice-presidential candidate.
-As the Texas Democrats had already had their primary for senate candidate, Bentsen could not be replaced on the ballot.
-Bentsen was however able to run both for the Senate and for vice-president as Lyndon Johnson had gotten Texas law changed in 1960 to allow Johnson to do the same at the 1960 election.
+As the Texas Democrats had already had their primary for Senate candidate, Bentsen could not be replaced on the ballot.
+Bentsen was, however, able to run both for the Senate and for vice president, as Lyndon Johnson had gotten Texas law changed in 1960 to allow Johnson to do the same in the 1960 election.